oracle-quickstart/oci-arch-microservice-oke/README.md

 ### Step 1: Configure OCI-CLI

-On your local machine terminal, make sure oci-cli is installed using
+On your local machine terminal, make sure oci-cli is installed using:

 `oci -v`

-If not, follow below link to install and setup OCI-CLI.
+If not, follow the below link to install and setup OCI-CLI.

 `https://docs.cloud.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm`